ignatiusmb/aubade/workspace/content/overview/+article.md

 const { manifest, md, meta } = assemble(source);
 ```

-for larger collections, `orchestrate()` recursively traverses your directories and adapts to your file structure, giving you access to all the same batteries across your content tree.
+for collections, [`orchestrate()` from `/conductor`](/docs/conductor) walks your directories and applies the same batteries across the content tree.

 ## structure

-while you can design your own layout, [Aubade's vision](/docs/philosophy) is to keep content separate from code and collocate articles with their assets. a typical layout might look like:
+Aubade's [principle](/docs/philosophy) is to keep content separate from code and collocate articles with their assets. a common layout:

 ```
 /posts